Considering getting online with 5G broadband?

 Overall value rating

-EE also sells a 5G router bundled with a data plan, which confusingly is also called the 5G Hub.
+EE also sells a 5G router bundled with a data plan, which confusingly is called the Smart 5G Hub.

-These two 5G Wi-Fi routers are actually the same device, the Zyxel NR5103.
+These two 5G Wi-Fi routers are actually the same device, the Zyxel NR5103E.
 This router offers great Wi-Fi signal, as well as ultrafast download speeds.

 The issue with EE is their 5G router deals are more than twice as expensive as Three’s.
 You don’t get unlimited data unless you pay for a more expensive plan, and there’s also an upfront cost on their 5G internet deals.

 Overall, we’d only recommend the EE 5G Hub if you can’t get Three 5G signal at your address.
 EE is basically selling the same router for a much higher price.